EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 QUIC {{RFC9000}} mandates that ”an endpoint MUST limit the amount of data it sends to the unvalidated address to three times the amount of data received from that address” without any exceptions.
-This approach should be seen as current best practice.
+This approach should be seen as current best practice for non-constrained devices.

 While it is clear when a QUIC implementation violates the requirement in {{RFC9000}}, it is not clear when a CoAP implementation violates the requirement in {{RFC7252}},